Microsoft’s D.C. shield is showing cracks - News Break

 Microsoft’s D.C. shield is showing cracks

-WASHINGTON (Reuters Breakingviews) - The U.S. antitrust spotlight is starting to turn to Microsoft.
-The $2 trillion software giant has managed to avoid the scrutiny that rivals have attracted.
+WASHINGTON, June 25 (Reuters Breakingviews) - The U.S. antitrust spotlight is starting to turn to Microsoft (MSFT.O).
+The $2 trillion software giant has managed to avoid the scrutiny that rivals have attracted .
 Now some Republicans in Congress are calling for a closer look.

 That could hurt boss Satya Nadella’s dealmaking strategy.
 With Washington more focused, it may be a good time to lay low.
 (By Gina Chon)